Drug and Alcohol Rehab in Milton Keynes

 A psychiatric assessment will be carried out by a psychiatrist in order to assess whether you need further psychiatric treatment.

-Rehab aims to treat the various conditions that can drive addiction, such as:
+Drug and alcohol rehab aims to treat the various conditions that can drive addiction, such as:

 - Bipolar disorder